Coccydynia refers to any type of persistent tailbone pain.

 Coccydynia may be referred to in various terms, such as:

 - Coccyx pain

 The various terms are all used to describe one set of symptoms in the tailbone that result in either persistent pain or intermittent, activity-related pain.

 In This Article:

-Then the pendulum swung the other way, and the general opinion was that since the condition was mostly in women it was in some way related to "neurosis."
-The corollary was that if the operation did not work, it was because the pain was in the individual’s head; therefore the operation fell into disrepute and was no longer commonly performed.
-Subsequently, little research on the subject has been done.
+General opinion then changed completely, and it was often postulated that since the condition mostly affected women it was in some way related to "neurosis."
+The assumption was that if the operation did not work, it was because the pain was psychological in origin.

 Studies that have measured the efficacy of psychotherapy as treatment for coccydynia have found little success,3 and conclude that coccydynia does exist as a medical condition.

 The condition is now considered a valid diagnosis and is treated as such.

 - Nathan ST. Fisher BE.
 Roberts CS.
 Coccydynia: A Review of Pathoanatomy, Aetiology, Treatment, and Outcome.
 J Bone Joint Surg [Br] 2010; 92-B: 1622-7.